 6

 Alabama’s only true coastal city lies nestled between Mississippi and Florida.
 The historic city of Mobile sits at the head of the stunning Mobile Bay along the Gulf of Mexico.
-Many history buffs mark it off as one of their favorite places to visit in Alabama.
+Many history buffs mark it off as one of the best places to visit in Alabama.
 With seven designated historic districts to boast of, its popularity as a must-see destination is no surprise.

 Montgomery